-8. The development is compatible with on-site and surrounding structures and uses and is an attractive addition to the City.
+- 8. The development is compatible with on-site and surrounding structures and uses and is an attractive addition to the City. - 1.
 The proposed project would replace dilapidated buildings and replace them with new housing and retail uses envisioned for the Sustainable Mixed Use land use designation.
 Surrounding structures typically are older residential neighborhoods and reviving commercial limited by a large regional cemetery and hillside to the east.
 The area is planned for rejuvenation and intensification.
 The residential development provides diversity between ownership and rental - a) three-story walk-up townhomes, and b) a 4-story mixed use/apartment structure.
 The density is compatible with the zoning.
 While the proposed project would represent some of the first higher density housing in the area, the proposed density also complies with the zoning and character anticipated.
-The residential uses would serve demands for new housing opportunities and provide critical mass of occupants as a customer base for transit ridership and new commercial uses.

-9. The development takes into consideration physical and environmental constraints.
+The residential uses would serve demands for new housing opportunities by providing affordable housing units and accommodating elderly or handicapped access through a number of full suite living quarters on the ground floor of the townhomes.
+The proposed project also would contribute to the critical mass of occupants as a customer base for transit ridership and new commercial uses.
+In addition the proposed community benefit payment would be made to help offset the described deficiencies of the proposed project and the site limitations including the limited replacement of commercial space, limited opportunities for onsite outdoor group open space, and lack of public art. - 9.
+The development takes into consideration physical and environmental constraints.

 The project site generally is flat.
 Development is constrained on three sides by an existing single-family neighborhood to the west, Mission Boulevard to the east, and Sorenson Road to the south.
 The project site is designed with appropriate access and vehicular circulation and is not further constrained.
+The proposed project will exhibit sustainability feature by incorporating a number of energy-saving measures.